Floer theory and flips: Transversality

 whenever $t(e),h(e)$ are the head and tail of an edge $e$ corresponding to a node.
-This element may be defined recursively starting with the edge $e_0''$ of $\Gamma''$ closest to the outgoing edge of $\Gamma$ and taking $\xi(v) = 0$ for $v$ the vertex corresponding to the disk component closest to outgoing edge.
+This element may be defined recursively starting with the edge $e_0''$ of $\Gamma'$ closest to the outgoing edge of $\Gamma$ and taking $\xi(v) = 0$ for $v$ the vertex corresponding to the disk component closest to outgoing edge.
 The matching conditions at the nodes connecting $S'$ with the complement $S - S'$ are also cut out transversally.
 Indeed on the adjacent components the linearized operator restricted to sections vanishing at the node is already surjective as in \cite[Lemma 6.5]{cm:trans}.
 This implies that the conditions at the boundary nodes cut out the moduli space transversally.
 A similar discussion for collections of sphere components on which the map is constant implies that the matching conditions at the spherical nodes are also cut out transversally.
 This completes the proof that the parametrized linearized operator is surjective.
+The surjectivity of the parametrized linearized and the implicit function theorem implies that the local universal moduli space is a Banach manifold.
+More precisely, ${\M}^{\univ,i}_{\Gamma}(L,D)$ is a Banach manifold of class $C^q$, and the forgetful morphism $\varphi_i: {\M}^{\univ,i}_{\Gamma}(L,D) \to \cP_{\Gamma}(L,D)_l $ is a $C^q$ Fredholm map.
+Let ${\M}^{\univ,i}_{\Gamma}(L,D)_d \subset {\M}^{\univ,i}_{\Gamma}(L,D) $ denote the component on which $\varphi_i$ has Fredholm index $d$. \end{proof}